10 best countries to study abroad and work in 2021

 - SUTD – Singapore University of Technology and Design

-While your tuition fee at a Singaporean university will vary depending on which university and program you choose.
-Undergraduate tuition in Singapore costs 18,000 to 50,000 SGD, whereas the graduate tuition is 27,000 to 60,000 SGD.
 Graduate courses in medicine, however, can cost higher and may charge close to 70,000 SGD per year.
-Your cost of living, on the other hand, will range from 10,000 to 15,000 SGD.
+On the other hand, your cost of living will range from 10,000 to 15,000 SGD.
 The exact amount will depend on your location and the type of accommodation you choose.

 You can offset these expenses by working part-time during the semester and full-time on holidays.
 Since the universities in Singapore have tie-ups with leading organizations in every field, you can also gain relevant experience as you work.